jslayer/jquery-combobox/README.md

 `string` Set the "theme" prefix - it will be used in CSS classes for generated elements.
 Defaults is `combo`

+####`filter`

+`function` You can setup your own content filter; This callback accept name of the filter and the initial value;
+Than you should return this or modified value;

+Supported filters:
+* `selected` - The text of the selected box.

 ###Classes

 List of default element's CSS classes suffixes and their default values.